History-The Leverstock Green Players

 Films have also been used during productions, most notably in "SPACE FANTASIA" (1989), which showed the moon landing during it's 20th anniversary and also in "STAGERAMA" (1994) which featured Elvis Presley performing Heartbreak Hotel.

-PERFORMANCES :- The number of performances has varied across the years, originally being one night only, to the current five nights across 2 weekends.
+PERFORMANCES :-The number of performances has varied across the years, originally being one night only, to the current four nights across 2 weekends.
 Saturday afternoon matinees have been performed for Pantomimes, although it has been a long time since one of these has been staged.

 The Players currently perform two full shows a year, in January and July.